Civil Rights Leader Dr. Dorothy I Height

 Dr. Oz, is arguably the most influential health professional in America.
 The Dr. Oz Show, which started in 2009, has an average audience of more than 4 million people each day in 118 countries.
 He has his own magazine (The Good Life) and syndicated columns that have run in the most widely read periodicals in North America.
 He has radio segments, about a dozen books, and the show’s website.

-Bobby Gailes, Radio Personality/WHUR 96.3 FM Host of Taking it to the Streets on the Steve Harvey Morning Show, Entrepreneur, Motivational Speaker.
+Bobby Gailes, Radio Personality/WHUR 96.3 FM, Host of Taking It To The Streets program and the Steve Harvey Morning Show.
+Mr. Gailies, is an entrepreneur, and motivational speaker.

 Doreen Gentzler, is an American television news anchor.
-She anchors the news at 6 p.m. and 11 p.m. on WRC-TV in Washington, D.C.
-She is the on-air spokesperson for the station’s successful NBC4 Health and Fitness Expo, held each January at the Washington DC Convention Center.
+She has anchored the news at 6 p.m. and 11 p.m. on WRC-TV in Washington, D.C, since 1989.
+Mrs Gentzler, is the on-air spokesperson for the station’s successful NBC4 Health and Fitness Expo, held each January at the Washington DC Convention Center.

 Chris Gordon, is a longtime local TV news anchor and reporter in Washington, DC.